 California 86 follows Historic U.S. 99 from Calexico north to Indio.
 It starts at California 111 in Imperial County about midway between Calexico and Interstate 8.
 California 86 then travels north through Heber, El Centro, Imperial, and Brawley, then curves northwest through Westmorland and Salton City along the western edge of the Salton Sea.
 Passing to the northern edge of the Salton Sea, California 86 then bypasses Coachella, Mecca, and Indio before merging into Interstate 10.
 California 86 is an expressway from El Centro north to Brawley and again from Brawley north to Indio.
-A complete expressway route between Calexico and Indio is achieved via California 111 north, California 78 west, and California 86 north.
+As of March 2013, a complete expressway route between Calexico and Indio is achieved via California 111 north, California 78 west, and California 86 north.

 Created in 1964 with the elimination of U.S. 99 in Southern California, California 86 is a busy north-south state route that serves Riverside and Imperial Counties.
 Due to this increased traffic, California 86 was converted to expressway standards between El Centro and Brawley and again between Brawley and the Coachella Valley in stages through the 1990s and 2000s.
 The expressway configuration allowed for bypasses of various communities along the route as well as permanent passing lanes and a median divider in most cases.
 California 86 currently does not bypass Brawley, so the preferred "through route" from Calexico north is accomplished via California 111 and California 78, with the Brawley Bypass fully completed on October 30, 2012.1

 The northernmost portion of completed expressway was designated as "California 86S," short for a "supplemental" route to California 86.
 This designation was necessitated because California 86S and California 86 did not directly connect until the expressway was completed in the late 2000s.
 California 86 used to follow local roads (Harrison Street and Indio Boulevard) through the cities of Coachella and Indio.
 With the completion a bypass (designated as California 86S between 1999 and December 11, 2012), California 86 was transferred onto the California 86S expressway alignment.2 The old road was gradually transferred to the local cities and Riverside County.
-The first decommissioned segment of California 86 was the concurrent section of Business Loop I-10/Indio Boulevard between Highway 111 and Interstate 10 (in the 1990s).
+The first decommissioned segment of California 86 was the concurrent section of Business Loop I-10 (Indio Boulevard) between Highway 111 and Interstate 10 (in the 1990s).
 Following that, additional segments were transferred to the city of Coachella and Riverside County through the mid to late 2000s.
 By 2012, all of former California 86 was transferred to local control, and Caltrans converted California 86S into mainline California 86.
 Signs were changed at the same time to reflect the revised designation.

 The California 86 corridor between the Mexican border and Interstate 10 near Indio is described in the current Caltrans Surface Transportation Improvement Program (STIP) as a North American Free Trade Agreement or "NAFTA" routing; this specific route, as described in the document, follows this path: